 The association is not a lobbying organization -- its articles of incorporation expressly prohibit this.
 Chiefly, it monitors water quality in the basin and conducts limited research and restoration activities as resources allow.

-Through NC Clean Water Management Trust Fund grants, the association conducted a stream restoration and stabilization project on Grants Creek in WHAT COUNTY, and it conducted a study of point-source pollution in Goose Creek in WHAT COUNTY.
+Through NC Clean Water Management Trust Fund grants, the association conducted a stream restoration and stabilization project on Grants Creek in Rowan County, and it conducted a study of point-source pollution in Goose Creek in Union County.

 The association monitors seventy-one stations throughout the basin monthly for dissolved oxygen, turbidity, fecal coliform, and other water-quality parameters.